reselbob/WorkingWithTheActorModel/BarrysPeanutsTemporalJava/readme.md

 The Worker is the component that receives messages and then executes behavior defined in the workflow according to the message received.

-Applications, by way of another Temporal component called a Client send signals relevant to the particular Temporal workflow to the Temporal Server.
-(Under
+An application, by way of another Temporal component called a Client send signals relevant to the particular Temporal workflow to the Temporal Server.
-Temporal, a message is called a signal.)
 The Temporal Worker listens on a task queue hosted by the Temporal Server for signals relevant to the given workflow.
 The Worker receives a signal from the task queue and then forwards it on to the Workflow code.
 The Temporal workflow responds to the signal received.
 (See Figure 1.)

 | ![Temporal Architecture](./images/temp-arch-01.jpg)                                 |